-The Garden is an exciting hands-on gallery for children aged 3-6 years, inviting early investigation of science and technology.
+The Garden is an exciting hands-on gallery for children up to and including Year 1, inviting early investigation of science and technology.
 Our friendly Explainers are on-hand to support your children's experiences and offer practical help with the exhibits.

 The gallery is divided into four zones: